 - Help participating sites prepare for audits and inspections by external parties such as regulatory authorities, institutional auditor, or industry partner.

 - Manage Investigational Products onsite (receipt, accountability, labelling, storage, dispensing, return, and authorized destruction).
-Site IP Accountability Log, Temperature Log #1, Temperature Log #2, Participant IP Accountability Log, and Drug Destruction Form.
+Site IP Accountability Log, Temperature Log #1, Temperature Log #2, Participant IP Accountability Log, and IP Destruction Return Form.

 - Manage Biological Specimens onsite (collection, labelling, processing, storage, and destruction).
 Specimen Storage Shipment Log, Laboratory Requisition, and Equipment Maintenance Log.

-- Create Monitoring Plan –Monitoring Plan, Monitoring Confirmation Letter, Monitoring Visit Log, Monitoring Visit Report, Monitoring Follow-up Letter, and Telephone Log.
+- Create Monitoring Plan – Monitoring Plan, Monitoring Confirmation Letter, Monitoring Visit Log, Monitoring Visit Report, Monitoring Visit Follow-up Letter, and Telephone Log.

 *CTN can also provide templates for use by external study project management.

 Study data management